study-ORCATech-cloud/cicd-labs/ArgoCD/LAB01-Deploy-First-Application/LAB.md

    ```bash
    kubectl get all -n guestbook
    ```
-   <br>You should see Pods, Services, and Deployments (or StatefulSets depending on the exact example version) related to the guestbook application (e.g., `guestbook-ui`, `redis-master`, `redis-slave`).
+   You should see Pods, Services, and Deployments (or StatefulSets depending on the exact example version) related to the guestbook application (e.g., `guestbook-ui`, `redis-master`, `redis-slave`).
 Wait for the Pods to be in the `Running` state.

 **7. Access the Deployed Guestbook Application:**
    <br>The guestbook application has a frontend service (`guestbook-ui`) that needs to be accessed.